yalevras/obsidian/Brain/Work/CURRENT.md

 		initial questions:
 			how do i know
 		other info:
-			kiss encoding, keep it simp
+			kiss encoding, keep it simple, stupid, protocol for emitting through radio or something active mode:
-active mode:
 			dev: 49
 			branch: feature/active-mode-vo